rofl0r/MacGeiger/README.md

 if you want to use the ncurses backend (which is much harder to debug using gdb), replace SDL_CONSOLE with NCURSES_CONSOLE in the above printf command

+alternatively you may use the `create-dist` script to create a source tarball that does not require the rcb build tool.

 rebuilding with a different console backend:
 -------------------------------------------